What is Supply Chain as a Service?

 Giving Up the Reigns is Uncomfortable

-If you’ve been in control of all parts of your supply chain management, you may not want to let go of said power.
-This is not necessarily because you are power-hungry, but you may place great value on having a sense of control and ownership over when and how things are done.
+If you’ve been the one in control of your supply chain management, you may not want to let go of the reigns.
+This is not necessarily because you are power-hungry and it is actually fairly normal.
+This happens to most people who place value on having control over when and how their business runs.

-Switching to a SCaaS system will certainly be different, but you will no longer need to devote as much time to your supply chain management, and can instead focus on streamlining other areas of your business.
+Switching to a SCaaS system will certainly be different, no doubt about it.
+However, you will no longer need to devote as much time to your supply chain management tasks, and can instead focus on streamlining other areas of your business.

 Everyone’s an Expert